AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/LibLevel/tc.rst

 Panel of library level subprograms reached through a variety of call mechanisms
 ===============================================================================

-Check SC within a panel of library level subprograms reached through a variety of call mechanisms
+Check SC for a variety of library-level subprograms reached through several call mechanisms

 Check: